oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![A close-up of a cellDescription automatically generated][image14]

-**Fig.2.8** A schematic illustration of the anaerobic oxidation of methane (AOM), projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).
+**Figure 2.8** A schematic illustration of the anaerobic oxidation of methane (AOM), projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).

 ### ***2.3.6 Applying Earth-based knowledge to Ocean World exploration***